-Our failure to meet the continued listing requirements of NYSE American could result in a delisting of our common stock and could make it more difficult to raise capital in the future.
+Our failure to meet the applicable listing requirements of NYSE American could result in a delisting of our common stock and could make it more difficult to raise capital in the future.

-NYSE has listing requirements for inclusion of securities for trading on the NYSE American, including minimum levels of stockholders' equity, market value of publicly held shares, number of public stockholders and stock price.
+NYSE American has listing requirements for inclusion of securities for trading on the NYSE American, including minimum levels of stockholders' equity, market value of publicly held shares, number of public stockholders and stock price.
 There can be no assurance that we will be successful in maintaining the listing of NYSE American as it is possible we may fail to satisfy the continued listing requirements, such as the corporate governance requirements or the minimum stock price requirement.
-During the third quarter, the Company received a notice of noncompliance from the NYSE American.
-If we fail to satisfy the continued listing requirements before the end of the cure period, the NYSE American may take steps to delist our common stock.
+On April 24, 2024, the Company received a notice of noncompliance from the NYSE American.
+On May 24, 2024, we submitted a plan of compliance to NYSE American addressing how we intend to regain compliance, which plan has been accepted by the NYSE American.
+However, if we are not in compliance with the continued listing standards before the end of the cure period, or if we do not make progress consistent with the plan, the NYSE American may take steps to delist our common stock.
+Further, we received correspondence from the NYSE American on July 9, 2024, indicating noncompliance under a different requirement of the listing standards, since we reported stockholders' equity of \$1.1 million as of March 31, 2024, and had losses from continuing operations and/or net losses in three out of its four most recent fiscal years ended December 31, 2023, and that which requires us to maintain a minimum stockholders' equity of \$4.0 million.
+We will need to take additional steps to regain compliance under this requirement as well, or the NYSE American may take steps to delist our common stock.
 Such a delisting or the announcement of such delisting will have a negative effect on the price of our common stock and would impair your ability to sell or purchase our common stock when you wish to do so.
-In the event of a delisting, we may attempt to take actions to restore our compliance with the NYSE American listing requirements, but we can provide no assurance that any such action taken by us would allow our common stock to become listed again, stabilize the market price or improve the liquidity of our common stock, prevent our common stock from dropping below the NYSE American minimum listing requirements or prevent future non-compliance with the NYSE American listing requirements.
-If we do not maintain the listing of our common stock on NYSE American, it could make it harder for us to raise additional capital in the long-term.
-If we are unable to raise capital when needed in the future, we may have to cease or reduce operations.
+In the event of a delisting, we may attempt to take actions to restore our compliance with the NYSE American listing requirements, but we can provide no assurance that any such action taken by us would allow our common stock to become listed again, s